 Repeat each exercise 10 times every 1-2 hours throughout the day.
-If you carry them out the day, this will prevent stiffness.
+If you carry them out little and often throughout the day, this will prevent stiffness.

 Using your arms for every day activities such as getting dressed and feeding yourself will maintain your movement and reduce stiffness.
 If you have any hobbies, continue with these if you can.